FishingHacks/jslib/README.md

 ## Notifications
-Info: Notifications automatically disappear after 7 seconds It uses the same syntax as the modals, with the difference, that it doesn't use the last button-styling option, and the class you will use is HTMLNotification
+Info: Notifications automatically disappear after 7 seconds.

+It uses the same syntax as the modals, with the difference, that it doesn't use the last button-styling option, and the class you will use is HTMLNotification

 example: